 Research matters are governed via the Research Management Committee and Research Degrees Committee that report to the Faculty Board in Engineering and Information Technology.
 The Research Management Committee has overarching responsibility for determining the faculty's research strategies and policies, and for making recommendations in relation to building research culture and profile, and for budgetary and resourcing matters relating to research.
 The Research Degrees Committee makes recommendations and sets policies relating to candidature management of higher degree by research students, from admission through to graduation.

-Specific inquiries should be directed to the Faculty of Engineering and Information Technology Research Office.
-Key staff are:
+Specific inquiries should be directed to the Faculty of Engineering and Information Technology Research Office:

 telephone +61 2 9514 2686